 Please note that some init systems can remove the pid file if the service registers as crashed.
 One such example is nginx on CentOS 7, where the service unit removes the pid file when the service shuts down (IE: the pid file is observed as removed when kill -9 is sent to the nginx master process).
 The 'uncleanshutdown' option might not be of much use there, unless the unit file is modified.

-Here is an example that will fire an event whenever the state of nginx changes and report an uncleanshutdown.
+Here is an example that will fire an event 30 seconds after the state of nginx changes and report an uncleanshutdown.
 This example is for Arch, which places nginx's pid file in /run.